GCuser99/tbProjPacker/README.md

 | `ByteBuffer.twin` | Private class | Append-only output buffer. |
 | `ByteReader.twin` | Private class | Bounds-checked little-endian cursor. |

-Only `ImpExp` is public.
+Only `ProjPacker` is public.
 Everything else is private to the package, so it won't collide with members of the referencing project.

 ## License